coq/bot/README.md

 environment variables won't have any effect and should be set from a configuration file instead (see [`example-config.toml`](example-config.toml)).
-The port number must not be set in the configuration file if you're deploying the docker image to Heroku, since it uses a custom environment variable.
+The port number must not be set in the configuration file if you're deploying the docker image to Heroku, since the latter uses a custom environment variable.

 A Dockerfile to build a personalized image based on a release image